-The Bank has established a second line of defence to help build and/or monitor the first line of defence controls and provide appropriate challenge to assumptions and assertions made by the business.
-At the Bank typically Risk, Compliance and Finance act as the second line of defence, however if these departments are the owner of a business process and act as first line of defence, then other departments become the second line of defence.
+The Bank has established a second line of defence to help build and/or monitor the first line of defence controls and to challenge the assumptions and assertions made by the business.
+Usually Risk, Compliance and Finance functions act as the second line of defence, however, if subject functions set to be the first line of defence in their capacity as the owner of a business process, other departments act as the second line of defence.

-These functions facilitate and oversee the implementation of effective risk management and assist risk owners in defining the target risk exposure and reporting adequate risk-related information to the Bank, the Parent Bank and to the Regulators.
+These functions facilitate and oversee the implementation of effective risk management and assist risk owners in defining the target risk exposure and generating adequate risk-related information for the Bank, the Parent Bank and the Regulators.